Rhode Island Air National Guard: World War I

-The Rhode Island Air National Guard traces its lineage back to 1915, when a group of Rhode Island residents purchased two Curtiss Model F flying boats, one of which was assigned to the state national guard.
-The border conflict in Mexico and America's entry into the First World War prevented much use, and in 1919 the National Guard aircraft, now obsolete, was sold as surplus.
+The first venture of the Rhode Island National Guard into aviation was a Curtis Model F flying boat with a 110 horsepower Curtiss OXX-2 engine that was capable of a speed of 70 miles an hour.
+It arrived in Providence on 23 June 1916 and assembled at Fields Point.
+It had standardized control and was also equipped with dual control so that either the operator or mechanic could take control of the aircraft.
+It was designed as a training aircraft and built to carry three but configured to carry only two.
+The aircraft was donated by Lyra B. Nickerson through the National Aero Club.
+Robert Simmons was the instructor and in charge of the aircraft.
+Maj Gerald T. Hanley was the officer in charge.
+G.T.
+Hanley conducted training classes from members recruited from Battery A.

+When the National Guard was mobilized in 1917 for the Mexican Border War border conflict and America's entry into the First World War, little use was found for the aircraft and it was stored at the Cranston Street Armory.
+It had been flown for less than 300 hours.
+In order to prevent too great of a depreciation of value through deterioration, it was decided to sell the aircraft as surplus on 22 September 1919.
+There were no plans to continue aviation training in the National Guard at that time.

 World War II

 In 1939, with war raging on both the European and Asian continents, President Franklin D. Roosevelt increased measures to prepare the U.S. armed forces for an American involvement.
 The State of Rhode Island was allocated one of only two new observation squadrons authorized by Congress that year.
 The 152nd Observation Squadron was organized and less than one year later federalized for extended active duty.
 After American entry into World War II, the 152nd Observation Squadron immediately took up its primary mission of anti-submarine patrols along the Northeastern shipping lanes.
 In September 1944 the unit, now designated the 37th Photographic Reconnaissance Squadron, transferred overseas.
 Assigned to the 15th Air Force, squadron pilots flew photo reconnaissance missions in northern Italy, southern Germany and the Balkans until the end of the war in Europe in June 1945.